project-codeflare/codeflare/README.md

 The API documentation can be found [here](https://codeflare.readthedocs.io/en/latest/codeflare.pipelines.html), and reference use case documentation [here](https://codeflare.readthedocs.io/en/latest).

-Examples are provided as execuatble notebooks: [notebooks](./notebooks).
+Examples are provided as executable notebooks: [notebooks](./notebooks).

 Examples can be run with locally with:
 ```shell